 - Understand the growing interdependence of nations and how this can be used to offer an explanation for the global nature of the financial crises.

-4 hours of teaching per day, comprised of lectures and small group teaching.
+4 hours of teaching on most weekdays, comprised of lectures and small group teaching.
 The structure will be: